Hotel Vila GuaiamúAddress: Third Beach, Morro de Sao Paulo

 By boat: Catamaran boats from Biotur company, coming from Salvador, will drop you off at the Morro de São Paulo pier.
 Boats coming from Valença city drop you off at the same pier.

-From Morro de São Paulo pier: Walk to the pousada o Casarão (about 3 minutes).
+From Morro de São Paulo pier: Walk to the Vila Guaiamú, on the Third Beach (about 20 minutes).